Welcome To The Caribbean

 The Caribbean Islands are a string of islands starting with Cuba in the north and actually ending with Guyana which is actually in South America, but considered as a part of the Caribbean as its a part of the Caribbean Economic Community and a founding member.
 Belize although not an island is also considered a part of the Caribbean due to its colonial history.

-Anguilla, Antigua & Barbuda, Aruba, The Bahamas, Barbados, Belize, Bonaire, British Virgin Islands (Anegada, Jost Van Dyke, Tortola, Virgin Gorda), Cayman Islands, Cuba, Curaçao, Dominica, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Martinique, Montserrat, Puerto Rico, Saba, St. Barts (Saint Barthélemy), St. Eustatius, Saint Lucia, St. Kitts & Nevis, St. Maarten/St. Martin, St. Vincent & The Grenadines, Trinidad & Tobago, Turks & Caicos Islands and the U.S. Virgin Islands (St. Croix, St. John and St. Thomas).
+Anguilla, Antigua & Barbuda, Aruba, The Bahamas, Barbados, Belize, Bonaire, British Virgin Islands (Anegada, Jost Van Dyke, Tortola, Virgin Gorda), Cayman Islands, Cuba, Curaçao, Dominica, Dominican Republic, Grenada, Guadeloupe, Guyana, Haiti, Jamaica, Martinique, Montserrat, Puerto Rico, Saba, St. Barts (Saint Barthélemy), St. Eustatius, Saba, Saint Lucia, St. Kitts & Nevis, St. Maarten/St. Martin, St. Vincent & The Grenadines, Trinidad & Tobago, Turks & Caicos Islands and the U.S. Virgin Islands (St. Croix, St. John and St. Thomas).

 Aerial view of St. Lucea, Jamaica